ros-navigation/docs.nav2.org/docs/community/maintainer_docs/distribution_syncs.md

 If using GitHub, open two tabs - one for `main` and one for `<distro>`.

 Finally, we need to identify the date of the last sync.
-This can be found looking in the commit messages for `<distro>`’s branch or by looking at the release page for Nav2 and finding the date of the last release for that distribution.
+This can be found looking in the commit messages for `<distro>`'s branch or by looking at the release page for Nav2 and finding the date of the last release for that distribution.
 Scroll back in the `main` and `<distro>` git logs to find the last sync commit to begin.

 Once you have a local clone, the git logs, and the date of the last sync, we can begin the process.